Beyoncé, Taylor Swift could have historic night at Grammys | WTOP

 About two dozen acts will hit stages in downtown Los Angeles, including Swift, Bruno Mars, Cardi B, BTS, Billie Eilish, Harry Styles, Bad Bunny, Megan Thee Stallion, DaBaby, Dua Lipa, Post Malone, Chris Martin, Lil Baby, John Mayer, Maren Morris and Doja Cat.

-Trevor Noah will host the show, which airs at 8 p.m.
-Eastern on CBS and Paramount+.
+Trevor Noah will host the show, which will air on CBS and Paramount+.
 The Grammys were originally scheduled for Jan.
 31 but were pushed back because of the coronavirus pandemic.

-Artists competing with Swift for album of the year include Coldplay, Post Malone, Dua Lipa, Jhené Aiko, HAIM, Jacob Collier and Black Pumas.
+Artists competing with Swift for album of the year include Coldplay, Post Malone, Dua Lipa, Jhené Aiko, HAIM, Black Pumas and Jacob Collier, who picked up a win during the pre-ceremony.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.